When you want to keep your tooth enamel healthy and beautiful, there are a few things that you should avoid eating.

 Certain foods can damage your teeth in a variety of ways, including:

 - Chipping the enamel

 - Creating cracks in the enamel

-- Eroding the enamel
+- Eroding the tooth enamel

 Avoid eating foods from the following list.
 It will be helpful in protecting your teeth from damage.